 Enrolling in a Medicare Supplement requires medical underwriting unless you’re in a guaranteed issue situation or open enrollment.
-There are 7 guaranteed issue situations, and open enrollment is when you start your Medicare Part B.
+There are seven guaranteed issue situations, and open enrollment is when you start your Medicare Part B.

-States with Medigap Birthday Rules
+States with Medigap birthday rules

 Five states have birthday rules.
 Before 2022, only California and Oregon had birthday rules.
-In 2022, this changes with 3 additional states adding birthday rules.
+In 2022, this changes with three additional states adding birthday rules.
 The states with birthday rules in 2022 are California, Idaho, Illinois, Nevada, and Oregon.

 The five states with birthday rules have slightly different regulations for use.
 The birthday rule will allow you to change Medigap plans without medical underwriting.
 Please see below for the explanation of the birthday rules.
 There is also information for Medicare Supplements by state available.

 California’s birthday rule applies to residents already enrolled in a Medicare Supplement plan.
 You can enroll in another Medigap plan in California with equal or fewer benefits than your current plan.
-You can initiate this change 30 days before your birthday, and the rule continues through 60 days after your birthday.
+You can initiate this change 30 days before your birthday, and the rule continues 60 days after your birthday.

 Idaho’s birthday rule allows residents of Idaho with a Medicare Supplement plan to change any Medigap plan of equal or lesser value.
 The Idaho birthday rule will enable you to make this change within 63 days of your birthday.
 This new Idaho birthday rule goes into effect on March 1, 2022

 If you live in Illinois and are between the ages of 65 and 75, you can enroll in another Medigap plan with your current Medigap company with equal or lesser benefits.
 You have 45 days from your birthday to make this change.